-As shown in Table~\ref{tab:mvtec_comparison}, our method achieves the best overall performance across both image-level and pixel-level metrics.
-In particular, HLGFA consistently outperforms competing methods in pixel-level AP, indicating stronger robustness to background noise and improved suppression of false-positive responses.
+As shown in Table~\ref{tab:comparison}, HLGFA achieves competitive performance across both datasets and demonstrates clear advantages in anomaly localization.
+On MVTec AD, our method achieves 97.4\% ROC-I and 98.0\% ROC-P, while obtaining the best pixel-level AP of 65.3\%, significantly outperforming existing methods.
+This improvement indicates that HLGFA provides more accurate pixel-wise anomaly localization and produces more precise segmentation maps.

+On the more challenging VisA benchmark, HLGFA achieves 88.2\% ROC-I and 97.8\% ROC-P, while obtaining the highest pixel-level AP of 40.6\% among all compared methods.
+The consistent advantage in pixel-level AP across both benchmarks highlights the robustness of HLGFA in suppressing false positives and capturing fine-grained defect regions.

-These quantitative advantages are further supported by the qualitative results in Fig.~\ref{fig:exp}, where HLGFA produces more compact and accurate anomaly maps that better align with the ground-truth defect regions, while avoiding spurious activations on normal structures.
+These quantitative improvements are further supported by the qualitative results shown in Fig.~\ref{fig:exp}.
+Compared with prior methods, HLGFA produces more compact and accurate anomaly maps that better align with ground-truth defect regions while avoiding spurious responses on normal structures.

 Notably, our approach achieves competitive or superior localization accuracy without relying on reconstruction, diffusion sampling, or memory banks during inference.